 A car jack you’ll get from the auto parts store isn’t the right shape on top to keep the bar from rolling off, and it doesn’t protect the bar’s finish.
 It’s a heavy piece of equipment that’s kind of silly just to lift up a barbell a tad bit.
 You should feel ridiculous using it.

-Technique #5 – Dead Wedge
+Method #5 – Dead Wedge

-I came across this beauty on Amazon.
 Dirt cheap, and effective!